-- 1. The investment assets nominal net of fee return should meet or exceed the return assumption of 7 percent over a rolling five-year period.
+- 1. The investment assets nominal net of fee return should meet or exceed the return assumption of 7 percent over a rolling five-year, 10-year, and 20-year period.
 The total fund portfolio performance will be compared using the relative benchmarks and asset weights specified in the IPS. - 2.
 The actively managed investment performance should net return 1 percent alpha (excess return over the specified benchmark).